BartekR/bartekr.github.io_hugo/content/post/2023/08/terraform-cidr-functions/index.md

 title: "Terraform CIDR Functions" # Title of the blog post.
 date: 2023-08-05 # Date of post creation.
 draft: false # Sets whether to render this page.
 Draft of true will not be rendered.
-toc: false # Controls if a table of contents should be generated for first-level links automatically.
+toc: true # Controls if a table of contents should be generated for first-level links automatically.
+image: "2023/08/05/terraform-cidr-functions/images/terraform-cidr.png"
 images:
   - src: "2023/08/05/terraform-cidr-functions/images/terraform-cidr.png"
     alt: ""